Bodie Island Lighthouse on the Outer Banks NC

 - 1988 - The National Park Service and the United States Coast Guard jointly commemorate the establishment of the Lighthouse Service by escorting visitors to the top of the lighthouse.

-- 1994 - Outer Banks Lighthouse Society established.
+- 1994 - Outer Banks Lighthouse Society was established.

 - 1997 - Tower and Oil House repaired and repainted by the United States Coast Guard.